yusufrhacking/Week-6---Movement/readme.md

 ### Bowser

+Open the GameLevel folder and Scene.
 Build a simple game level with the following obstacles:

 1. Moving lasers (HINT: lasers can just be very skinny capsules / cyllinders)
 	* If you touch a laser, you go back to the start of the level.